 - The amygdala, your brain’s alarm system for when threats are detected, can become hyperactive due to trauma.
 Your brain then constantly engages in scanning for and assessing threats.
 The result is that you’ll feel constantly anxious, vulnerable and fearful.

+While post-traumatic stress disorder is not something you can ever fully extinguish from your life, it is possible to recover from a co-occurring substance use disorder and learn how to properly cope with symptoms of trauma.
 A successful treatment plan will address both trauma and addiction at the same time.
 If only one condition is treated and the other is left untreated, the likelihood of relapse is extremely high.

 Many treatment centers, including Silvermist Recovery, now offer trauma-informed care, a unique form of treatment designed to address mental health concerns with the understanding of the way in which trauma impacts the brain.
 By addressing both trauma, and any co-occurring disorders, recovery will not only be possible but long-lasting.